Bury Cyclists' Touring Club

 For those who only want a morning ride, there is always the option to ride just part way and return early.

 All riders are advised to carry some food, a drink, tools, a spare inner tube, some waterproof clothing and a little money.
 Cafe stops are made.
-You should make sure your bike is in good order before setting out.
+You should make sure your bike is in good order before setting out - especially the brakes.

 We particularly welcome younger riders, but under 14s must be accompanied by an adult and if under 18 you need parental consent.